Remote Control & Headless Automation

 What You Will Learn

 Claude Code doesn’t have to live inside your terminal window.
-This chapter shows you how to access your local session from a phone or browser via remote control, run Claude Code programmatically with the -p flag for scripts and CI/CD pipelines, and set up recurring tasks with cron expressions so work happens even when you’re not watching.
+This chapter shows you how to access your local session from a phone or browser via remote control, run a persistent server that handles multiple concurrent sessions, interact with Claude Code through messaging platforms like Telegram and Discord, run Claude Code programmatically with the -p flag for scripts and CI/CD pipelines, and set up recurring tasks with cron expressions so work happens even when you’re not watching.

 Remote Control